-On page 21, “…they (students) may find a split between what they are asked to read in school and what they enjoy reading.”
+On page 21 of The SSR handbook , “…they (students) may find a split between what they are asked to read in school and what they enjoy reading.”
 Some people in the secondary setting will look down on free reading because it isn’t productive in the sense that it is accomplishing coursework.
 Therefore it is vital that we continue to offer students “to set personal purposes for reading, which can guide their selections” as Pilgreen suggests on page 21.
 There are many ways to do this such as reading logs that track how a student interacts toward a text, self surveys or what may be the most powerful, opportunities for social reading and activities.
 Pilgreen points out research that “what students have to say to each other about the books they read has far more influence on future reading than any other person or any other device.”

 A large portion of our work with reading programs will revolve around creating a space and opportunities for students to connect with purposeful reading.
 Why not use students’ natural desires toward social activities by centering reading around group extension activities and opportunities in sharing?
 These opportunities need to allow students chances to connect and share what they feel and think about what they read with others.
 This creates a space for them to connect with characters, or a certain author or a certain genre.